You can read here the opening chapters of my new Berlin thriller, Blood Summit.

 ‘No problem.’
 Uli stood too.
 Nothing had changed hands: anything they needed physically to transfer passed through a series of left-luggage lockers at the Berlin Central Station.
 Not an incriminating word had been spoken: like Uli, the Russian was passionate about the threat of technical surveillance.
 Ivan did not say goodbye, but simply walked away.
 It was tempting to follow and find out where he went.
 But Ivan was crafty.
 And Uli had no time.
 If he did not return to town soon, others would be wondering where he was.
 That was a risk he could not take.
 Not when he stood on the brink of an achievement which would pay back everything.
 Even Mouse.

-I hope you liked this excerpt from Blood Summit.
-As mentioned above, it is available as paperback or e-book on Amazon or, if that does not work for you, let me know and I may be able to send you a Word copy.
+I hope you enjoyed this excerpt from Blood Summit.
+If you did, you can buy it as paperback or e-book on Amazon UK, Amazon.com, Amazon.de etc or, if you live in Vienna, at Shakespeare & Co. in the Sterngasse.
+If none of these work for you, let me know and I may be able to send you a Word copy.

 P.S.
 If you would like to hear more about Blood Summit or if you enjoy fresh, original writing, feel free to friend me on Facebook or sign up for e-mail updates (top right – see the “click here” blue button).
 You can check out the range of writing on this site via my 5 pleasure paths.